California Prop 65 Compliance for Amazon Sellers: Complete Guide to Avoid Violations

 Import documentation should include Prop 65-relevant information to streamline compliance verification.
 Work with customs brokers who understand chemical disclosure requirements and can facilitate proper documentation transfer from international suppliers.

 Cultural compliance attitudes affect supplier cooperation with disclosure requests.
 Some suppliers view chemical composition as proprietary information, requiring relationship-building and education about legal requirements.
-Frame compliance as customer safety rather than regulatory burden.
+Frame compliance as customer safety rather than regulatory burden to improve cooperation.

 Long-term Prop 65 compliance requires systematic approaches that integrate with existing business processes rather than creating separate compliance burdens.
-AppealsPro.AI's experience with successful sellers reveals key system design principles.
+Successful sellers reveal key system design principles that maintain compliance while supporting business growth.

 Product lifecycle integration embeds compliance considerations into every stage of product development and sourcing.
 Include Prop 65 assessments in new product evaluations, supplier selection criteria, and listing creation workflows.
 This proactive approach prevents violations rather than reacting to enforcement.